-Principle 2: Ensuring openness and comprehensive stakeholder engagement: Supporting Principles To meet the requirements of this Principle, Lancashire County Council will; This will be evidenced by: Openness Engaging comprehensively with institutional stakeholders Engaging with individual citizens and service users effectively Ensure that the Council's vision, strategic plans, priorities and targets are developed in consultation with the local community and other key stakeholders, and that they are clearly articulated and disseminated.
+Principle 2: Ensuring openness and comprehensive stakeholder engagement: Supporting Principles To meet the requirements of this Principle, Lancashire County Council will; This will be evidenced by: Openness Engaging comprehensively with institutional stakeholders Engaging with individual citizens and service users effectively Ensure that the Council's vision, strategic plans, priorities and targets are developed in consultation and that they are clearly articulated and disseminated.
 Maintain a culture of accountability so that Members and Officers understand to whom they are accountable and for what.
 Strive to engage with stakeholders on an individual and collective basis to demonstrate that we deliver services and outcomes that meet the needs and expectations of the public.
 These arrangements will recognise that different sections of the community have different priorities and establish robust processes for dealing with these competing demands.
 Publish reports giving information on the County Council's strategies, plans and financial statements as well as information about outcomes, achievements.
-Deliver effective scrutiny of the County Council's business as appropriate and produce an annual report on the activities of scrutiny function.
-Ensure that the Council as a whole is open and accessible to the community, service users and staff and we are committed to openness and transparency in all dealings.
-Annual Governance Statement Annual report on members allowances Annual pay Policy Statement Freedom of Information Publication Scheme Research and Consultation Strategy Research and Consultation Database Service Specific consultations Living in Lancashire Panel Communication Strategy Constitution Scheme of Delegation Money Matters Budget reports Lancashire Health & Wellbeing Strategy
+Deliver effective scrutiny of the County Council's business as appropriate and produce regular reports on the activities of the scrutiny function.
+Corporate strategy Annual Governance Statement Getting to Good plan Special Educational Needs and Disabilities Improvement Plan The Care, Support and Wellbeing of Adults in Lancashire Vision The Housing with Care Strategy Annual report on members allowances Annual Pay Policy Statement Freedom of Information Publication Scheme Research and Consultation Strategy Research and Consultation Database Service Specific consultations Living in Lancashire Panel Communication Strategy Constitution Scheme of Delegation Money Matters Budget reports Lancashire Health & Wellbeing Strategy Community Safety Agreement